University of Neuchâtel

 The University of Neuchâtel (UniNE) is a French-speaking public research university in Neuchâtel, Switzerland.
 The university has four faculties (schools) and more than a dozen institutes, including arts and human sciences, natural sciences, law and economics.
 The Faculty of Arts and Human Sciences, with 2,000 students, is the largest school of those that comprise the University of Neuchâtel.

 The university has an annual budget of CHF 144 million and an annual research fund of CHF 40 million.
 Approximately 4,000 students, including 600 PhD students attend the university, and more than 600 diplomas, licences, doctorates and certificates are awarded each year.
 The university has more than 1,100 employees.

 History

 The University of Neuchâtel superseded the Academy, which was created in 1838 by King Frederick William IV of Prussia, Prince of Neuchâtel.
 It awarded licentiate academic degrees in arts and sciences.
 In 1848, the Grand Council decreed the closing of the academy and in 1866 a new "academy" was established and finally renamed in 1909.

-The University of Neuchâtel is situated at the heart of the French-speaking region of Switzerland, in Neuchâtel.

 Before 2005, the University of Neuchâtel followed the French education model with some minor differences.
 The university now follows the academic standards of the Bologna Process which proposes a three-tiered system of university degrees, namely bachelor's degree, master's degree, and doctorate.